-Writers Work is a company that has been around for a year or so.
+Writers Work is a company that has been around for several years now.
 They have thousands of followers on social media, and have seem to have quite a few positive reviews.

 But reviews can sometimes be deceiving.
 Is Writers Work a scam, or are they a legit company?
 What is actually known about them?
 That is just exactly what we’re hoping to uncover in this Writers Work review!

 Description: A site that is specifically designed for freelance writers.
 You pay a subscription fee, and you receive possible writing jobs.

 Price: $47 or $15 per month, with possible upsells

 Rating: 3 out of 10

 Writers Work is a site that offers writers a place to, well, find work.
 They not only provide work, but also offer a wide selection of help to become a better writer, editor, and worker.